THE VELVET CODA

 Production Strategy: Cinecittà & Monaco

-The Velvet Coda will leverage a dual-hub production strategy — anchoring principal photography at Rome's legendary Cinecittà Studios while utilizing Monaco as the primary location for exterior shoots, establishing a seamless partnership between Italy's world-class studio infrastructure and the Principality's unmatched cinematic backdrop.
+The Velvet Coda will leverage a dual-hub production strategy anchoring principal photography at Rome's legendary Cinecittà Studios while utilizing Monaco as the primary location for exterior shoots, establishing a seamless partnership between Italy's world-class studio infrastructure and the Principality's unmatched cinematic backdrop.

 Cinecittà Studios — Rome, Italy

 Cinecittà, the iconic "Hollywood on the Tiber," serves as the main production studio for The Velvet Coda.
-Currently undergoing a major expansion from 19 to 24 soundstages — a 60% increase in studio capacity — Cinecittà offers state-of-the-art facilities for large-scale productions.
+Currently undergoing a major expansion from 19 to 24 soundstages, a 60% increase in studio capacity.
+Cinecittà offers state of the art facilities for large scale productions.

 • 24 Soundstages (expanding): Including the newly added Studio 22 (38,000+ sq ft) for large-scale set builds